 The biggest benefit of Test Driven Development is fast feedback.
 And so one of the best ways to keep your TDD effective is to make sure you get that feedback as fast as you can.

-But most iOS folks use their production app delegate when testing.
+But most folks use their regular iOS app delegate when testing.
 This is a problem.

 That’s because when you run your tests, it first fires up your app — which probably does a lot.
 A bunch of slow stuff.
 And that’s a bunch of slow stuff we don’t need or want for our tests.